vltr/middle/docs/usage.rst

 ``middle.field``
 ----------------

-The ``middle.field`` function is used to declare your model's fields, with support to the type definition and other options that can be used later to define your model behavior regarding converting input values, :ref:`validating <validators>` values and format values for Python primitives. ``middle.field`` makes heavy usage of ``attr.ib`` calls, specially to store information into the ``metadata`` dict.
+The ``middle.field`` function is used to declare your model's fields, with support to the type definition and other options that can be used later to define your model behavior regarding converting input values, :ref:`validating <validating>` values and format values for Python primitives. ``middle.field`` makes heavy usage of ``attr.ib`` calls, specially to store information into the ``metadata`` dict.

 There are three ways to declare your fields inside ``middle.Model``, you don't have to necessarily use ``middle.field``, though it will be called under the hood to have a uniform model.